edumeet/edumeet-room-server/CONTRIBUTING.md

     ```
 5. Create pull request to the main branch of edumeet-room-server.
 ### Git hooks
 We're using husky git-hooks.
 When you do a commit, it will fail if `yarn lint` fails.
-When you do a push, it will fail if `yarn test` or `yarn build` fails.
+When you do a push, it will fail if `yarn test:unit` or `yarn build` fails.

 ### Commands
 **`DEBUG=edumeet-room-server:* yarn start`**